kmwang123/cme211-notes/lecture-15/lecture-15.md

 * variable scope
 * looping

+Coliru.stacked-crooked.com is a handy website that you can write C++ code in and compile.
 ## Static arrays

 The size (length) of static arrays is known at compile time.
 See `src/array.cpp`: